Taking a byte out of Big Tech with economist Rob Larson

 NDP falls far short of needed leap to the left

-Canadians hoping to see bold ideas and a more radical orientation emerge from the federal New Democrats’ February convention in Ottawa are surely feeling disappointed.
-Four months after Jagmeet Singh’s first ballot victory, a party still struggling to regain its balance following electoral demolition in 2015 again failed to capitalize on a historic opportunity to distance itself from and challenge the Liberals with a transformative left-wing vision.
+Canadians hoping to see bold ideas and a more radical orientation emerge from the federal New Democrats Fare surely feeling disappointed.
+Four months after Jagmeet Singh’s first ballot victory, a party struggling to regain its balance following electoral demolition failed to capitalize on a historic opportunity to distance itself from the Liberals with a transformative left-wing vision.

 North Korea is more rational than you think: an interview with Bruce Cumings